amudhabalan/nodejs-reactjs-mongodb-winery-app/README.md

 * Connects to a NodeJS API
 * ExpressJs used as a Server
 * NoSQL Database MongoDB used for datastore
-* 5 API Endpoints that provides
+* 6 API Endpoints that provides
-  * List of all Wines
+  * `/wine` - List of all Wines
+  * `/wine/:id` - Details of a given wine
-  * Year BreakDown for a given wine
+  * `/wine/:id/year` - Year BreakDown for a given wine
-  * Variety BreakDown for a given wine
+  * `/wine/:id/variety` - Variety BreakDown for a given wine
-  * Region BreakDown for a given wine
+  * `/wine/:id/region` - Region BreakDown for a given wine
-  * Year & Variety BreakDown for a given wine
+  * `/wine/:id/yearvariety` - Year & Variety BreakDown for a given wine